 NOTE Secure Trusted Channel (STC) offers enhanced HSM-client message integrity, and an additional layer of protection for client-to-HSM communications, even over unsecured networks.
-To take advantage of this feature, see "Creating an STC Link Between a Client and a Partition" on page 80 in the Configuration Guide.
-For more on the differences between NTLS and STC connections, see "STC Overview" on page 1 in the Administration Guide.
+To take advantage of this feature, see Creating a Client-Partition STC Connection.
+For more on the differences between NTLS and STC connections, see Comparing NTLS and STC.